Language's Hopes: Global Modernism and the Science of Debabelization

 Aarthi Vadde

-Aarthi Vadde works in the field of 20th-21st century Global Anglophone literature, and is broadly interested in the relationship of literary history to computational technologies and internet culture.
-She is the co-editor of The Norton Anthology of English Literature, Vol F: The Twentieth and Twenty-First Centuries and the co-founder of Novel Dialogue a podcast about how novels are made - and what to make of them.
+Aarthi Vadde works in the field of 20th-21st century Global Anglophone literature, and is broadly interested in the relationship of literary history to emerging technologies and internet culture.
+Her forthcoming book We the Platform: How the Internet Changed Twenty-First Century Literature (Columbia UP, 2026) fills a gap in literary and computing history by showing how ideas about literature shape the Web and how Web-based literacies shape authorship, narrative form, and craft in twenty-first century literary fiction.
+Her book offers the first crowd-based account of literariness in a world of exponentially growing written expression.
+In addition to her authorial work, Vadde is co-editor of The Norton Anthology of English Literature, Vol F: The Twentieth and Twenty-First Centuries and co-founder of Novel Dialogue a podcast about how novels are made - and what to make of them.

 Material is made available in this collection at the direction of authors according to their understanding of their rights in that material.
 You may download and use these materials in any manner not prohibited by copyright or other applicable law.